gem-sw/muondpgntuples/README.md

 - the `MuNtupleBaseFiller` class includes placeholders for default values in the ntuple (e.g. `DEFAULT_INT_VAL`), please use those (and not "magic" numbers) when filling with default values is needed;
 - the `MuNtupleBaseFiller` class includes a `conditionalGet()` function that provides a default dump in case a collection is missing in the input file, please use it.

-A complete example showing the changes to include phase-1 and phase-2 DT digis is available [here](https://gitlab.cern.ch/cms-muon-dpgo/muondpgntuples/-/compare/dt_segment_and_digis...dt_segment_only) (please note that the opposite was done, digis were removed, but anyhow this lists all the needed steps).
+A complete example showing the changes to include phase-1 and phase-2 DT digis is available [here](https://gitlab.cern.ch/cms-muon-dpgo/muondpgntuples/-/compare/dt_segment_and_digis...dt_segment_only) (please note that the opposite was done, digis were removed from the package, but anyhow the differences show what to be done in case of inclusion of a new filler).